-Xeriscape turf & alternatives
+Xeriscape Turf & Alternatives

-Lawns offer many benefits, and it makes sense to plant grass where it’s appropriate.
+Lawns offer many benefits and it makes sense to plant grass where it’s appropriate.
 Lawns anchor soil against wind and water erosion, and provide a safe surface on which children and adults can play and hold sporting events.
 Lawns also offer landscape variety when mixed with trees, shrubs and other plants.

-For more information, see the following Colorado State Extension fact sheet(s).
+For more information, see the following Colorado State University Extension fact sheet(s).

 Do you have a question?
 Try Ask an Expert!